‘Quick Guide’ to make your own Acopian BirdSavers

 Acopian BirdSavers need to be installed on the outside of the window.
 This is so that birds flying towards the window will see the cords, avoid them, and therefore not fly into the glass.
-Acopian BirdSavers consist of 1/8 inch diameter nylon cords (olive drab colored parachute cord [paracord], available in many places) hanging four and one quarter inches (4-1/4˝) apart.
-Any method you use to achieve this will significantly decrease the number of birds that are hitting a problem window.
-The paracord can be spaced closer together than 4-1/4˝ if you are concerned about the possibility of any smaller birds trying to fly between the cords although this very rarely happens.
-4-1/4˝ spacing seems to be a very good balance between the visual aesthetics of the paracord on the window and the protection of the birds.
+Acopian BirdSavers consist of 1/8 inch diameter nylon cords (olive drab colored parachute cord [paracord]) hanging four and one quarter inches (4-1/4˝) apart.
+We have been using olive drab colored parachute cord for many years and it has proven very effective.
+The results of tests conducted by Dr. Dan Klem, confirm our own conclusions that Acopian BirdSavers with olive colored parachute cord are very effective in preventing bird-window collisions.
+We are fairly certain though, that any dark color, or for that matter probably any color or any type of cord, will be just as effective as the olive drab color paracord.
+Any method you use to hang cord in front of the glass this will significantly decrease the number of birds that are hitting a problem window.
+The cord can be spaced closer together than 4-1/4˝ if you are concerned about the possibility of any smaller birds trying to fly between the cords although this very rarely happens.
+4-1/4˝ spacing seems to be a very good balance between the visual aesthetics of the cord on the window and the protection of the birds.
 Birds sometimes do fly into even solid objects!
 (See FAQ – “Why do BirdSavers prevent birds from flying into windows?”)

 The bottoms of the cords don’t need to go all the way to the bottom of the glass.
 Most people like the look of the cords when they stop about 2 inches above the bottom of the glass.
 (See FAQ – “Why don’t the bottom of the BirdSavers cords go all the way to the bottom of the glass?” and “Why aren’t the paracord lines attached at the bottom?
 Don’t the lines get tangled when it’s windy?”)